 On the flip side, to my left, and lurching, we have a collection of puppets.
 With tiny little earpieces.
 Brattish, erratic, cantankerous – all the words traditionally used to describe their opponent.
 Take the recent Vice Presidential Debate for example and study very closely the body language of the Democratic aspirant.
 Passive aggression, verging on actual.
 Condescension on a deeply embarrassing scale.
 Facing the camera to make certain cinematic pleas, yes.
 For there can be no questioning the fire in the belly of this particular architect.
 But the foundations are beyond unstable.
 She’s peddling a defective product and damn well knows it.
 The eyes don’t lie, you see.
 And the world is waking up.
 To behaviour patterns we as a global collective need to address and quickly.

 The Vice President, on the other hand, remained a gentleman throughout, as calm and unflappable as a man who believes wholeheartedly in every single word that leaves his mouth.
 And feels no desire to showboat, in order to come away not just intact but elevated greatly.
 Forget the polls, one half of the nation are united, the other beginning to see through the deception.
-Come November 3rd, 2020, it doesn’t take a neurosurgeon to work out which way the pendulum will swing.
+Come November 3rd, 2020, it doesn’t take a neurosurgeon to work out which way the pendulum will swing (unless the shamelessly biased mainstream media, big tech censors, and shady ballot phantoms have their way).
 As for me, well I’ll remain on the middle ground of course, in unending faith of overseeing growth on both sides.
 For together, we are better.
 And I’m not in the business of alienating a single person who hasn’t already been probed.

 Richard Charles Stevens